kyrpan/Text-Review-to-Rating-Stars-Transformer/README.md

 Concerning the models, we set up two Neural Networks: a CNN and an LSTM.
 The first one reached an accuracy of 60.5% while the second one made it to 62.4%.

-- data: includes a pkl file with TF-IDF results, a stopwords file and a dictionary that is used for the glove.

-* the stopwords are the ones that keras contains, except for those with negative meaning (eg. not, haven't, isn't etc)

-** pkl files is not included due to its size (500MB).
+- data: includes a pkl file with TF-IDF results, a stopwords file and a dictionary that is used for the GloVe.
+The stopwords are the ones that keras contains, except for those with negative meaning (eg. not, haven't, isn't etc).
+The pkl file is not included due to its size (500MB).
 It can be reproduced using the code.

 - data analysis: contains the files used for the graph and map creation.